arefSajjadi/simplePhpChat/README.md

 # Usage

-You can use this website as a simple chat application and feel free for safe discussion with your friends. you can select your friend to what you want chat with him / her, and `say Hello`.
+You can use this website as a simple chat application and feel free for safe discussion with your friends. you can select your friend to what you want to chat with him / her, and `say Hello :)`.

 # Installation

-1 - Copy all file into the folder (name is optional) in your web server `DocumentRoot`.
+1 - Copy all file into the folder [name is optional] in your web server `DocumentRoot`.

-2 - Create a `simple_php_chat[name was optional]` database into the mysqlService, Then, Import `db.sql` file into this database.
+2 - Create a  database [name is optional] into the mysqlService, Then, Import `db.sql` file into this database.
 > Recommendation: use `phpmyadmin` for interactive with your mysqlService is better.